hasboeuf/louisbread/README.md

 ### 3. La détente

-* Split the dough into n pieces (6 pieces works well)
+* Split the dough into n pieces (6 pieces works well for small baguettes, you can also split into 2 pieces for 2 normal sized baguettes)

 ![faconnage_1][faconnage_1]
 ![faconnage_2][faconnage_2]